Special programme for RLUS students:

-What can I do now after the program?
+What will I be able to do after the program?

-- I can read, understand and analyse events written about in the Russian mass media.
+- Read, understand and analyse events written about in the Russian mass media.

-- I can analyse and discuss the important aspects of Russian history.
+- Analyse and discuss the important aspects of Russian history.

-- I can understand the academic Russian used in textbooks and make use of this to further my progress.
+- Understand the academic Russian used in textbooks and make use of this to further my progress.

 1. Lexis and Grammar correction: